dillonhuff/dpgen/README.md

 then the objective is of the form:

 L(a, s[0]) + (Sum from i = 1 to len(a): M(a, s[i - 1], s[i])) + R(a, s[len(s) - 1])

+Where L, M, and R are specified by the user.

 The user can also optionally specify that they want to find the optimal value of the objective function over all subsequences